 InfoQ.com is a web app/portal implemented with the latest in portal technology and web development.
-This session shows the good, the bad, and the ugly of building InfoQ.com; from (lack of) initial requirements, design/implementation choices, deployment issues, and lessons learned along the way.
-The talk examines features of the site and their implementation in the web layer, domain model, and DB.
+This session shows the good, the bad, and the ugly of building InfoQ.com in all layers.

-SpringSource CTO and AspectJ project lead Adrian Colyer discusses where Aspect-Oriented Programming (AOP) should be used, practical applications of AOP in enterprise situations such as Hibernate exception translation and automatic operation retry on nonfatal exceptions, and AOP mechanisms in Spring 2.5.
+SpringSource CTO and AspectJ project lead Adrian Colyer discusses where Aspect-Oriented Programming (AOP) should be used, practical applications of AOP in enterprise situations and AOP in Spring 2.5.

 Rod Johnson discusses some of the challenges that still faces enterprise Java development, and the technical innovations needed to address them.